-JK.
-Consequences and Appropriate Remedial Action for False Accusation
+J. Consequences and Appropriate Remedial Action for False Accusations of Harassment, Intimidation, or Bullying

-The Board prohibits any person from falsely accusing another as a means of retaliation or as a means of harassment, intimidation, or bullying.
+The Board of Education prohibits any person from falsely accusing another as a means of retaliation or as a means of harassment, intimidation, or bullying.

-1. Students Pupils - Consequences and appropriate remedial action for a student pupil found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
-18A:37-1 et seq., Discipline of Students Pupils and as set forth in N.J.A.C.
-6A:16-7.2, Short-term Suspensions, N.J.A.C.
-6A:16-7, Long-term Suspensions and N.J.A.C.
-6A:16-7.5, Expulsions and those listed and described in the Consequences and Appropriate Remedial Actions section of this Policy.
+- 1. Students Consequences and appropriate remedial action for a student could found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation may range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
+18A:37-1 et seq.
+Discipline of Pupils Students and as set forth in N.J.A.C.
+6A:16-7.2, Short-term suspensions, N.J.A.C.
+6A:16-7.3, Long-term suspensions, and N.J.A.C.
+6A:16-7.4, Expulsions; and those listed and described in the Consequences and Appropriate Remedial Actions section of this Policy. - 2.
+School Employees Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with students found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements; and which may include, but not be limited to: reprimand, suspension, increment withholding, termination, and/or bans from providing services, participating in school district sponsored programs, or being in school buildings or on school grounds.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications.

-- 2. School Employees Consequences and appropriate remedial action for a school employee or contracted service provider who has contact with students pupils found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could entail discipline in accordance with district policies, procedures, and agreements which may include, but not be limited to: reprimand, suspension, increment withholding, termination, and/or bans from providing services, participating in school district-sponsored programs, or being in school buildings or on school grounds.
-Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - 3.
-Visitors or Volunteers Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could be determined by the school administrator after consideration of the nature, severity, and circumstances of the act, including law enforcement reports or other legal actions, removal of buildings or grounds privileges, or prohibiting contact with students pupils or the provision of student pupil services.
-Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - KL.
-Harassment, Intimidation, and Bullying Policy Publication and Dissemination
+- 3. Visitors or Volunteers Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation, or bullying or as a means of retaliation could be determined by the school administrator after consideration of the nature, severity, and circumstances of the act, including law enforcement reports or other legal actions, removal of buildings or grounds privileges, or prohibiting contact with students or the provision of student services.
+Remedial measures may include, but not be limited to: in or out-of-school counseling, professional development programs, and work environment modifications. - K. Additional Policy Requirements Harassment, Intimidation, and Bullying Policy Publication and Dissemination